dhirensk/demos/dockers/hdp_docker_cluster/README.md

 ### Preface

-* This is a docker based cluster setup utility for Linux/Mac based OS.
-This is a shell script based solution to automate creation of a dockerized cluster with added option of installing Hortonworks Data Platform.
-Centos7 docker image is used as base for the dockerfile.
-A masterscript is provided for configuring the cluster setup.
+* This is a docker based cluster setup utility for Linux/Mac based OS also compatible with windows WSL2.
+This is a shell script based solution to automate creation of a dockerized cluster with an option of installing Hortonworks Data Platform. centos/systemd docker image is used as base in dockerfile for custom Image creation.
+A masterscript is provided for provisioning the images and cluster.

 | Docker Containers          | Services|
 |----------------------------|------------------------------------------------------------------------------------------------------------------------|